 For PCOS Cysters specifically, there’s nothing quite like Ovasitol.
 If you have PCOS, a top priority is controlling your blood sugar.
 This will support a regular menstrual cycle, assist in ovulation, improve fertility, and aid weight loss.

 It can feel overwhelming to make all the diet and lifestyle changes needed to regulate your blood sugar, and sometimes you’ll need support along the way to set things in motion.
-That’s where Ovasitol comes in: a 100% pure inositol supplement.
+That’s where Ovasitol comes in.
+It’s a 100% pure inositol supplement.

 Inositols are one of the most researched supplements for PCOS.
 They’re a combination of D-Chiro (DCI) and Myo-inositol in a 40:1 ratio.
 Myo-inositol is known to improve egg quality and ovarian function.
 DCI may improve insulin resistance, which is common in women with PCOS.
-This combined approach targets both the metabolic and ovarian aspects of PCOS.
+When Myo-inositol and D-Chiro inositol (DCI) are combined the approach targets both the metabolic and ovarian aspects of PCOS.

 Thousands of Cysters have told us about their positive experiences with Ovasitol, which is not surprising as studies have shown that an inositol supplement can help with all the symptoms of PCOS.
 Cysters taking the supplement have reported getting their period back regularly after not having it for years, as well as significantly reduced sugar cravings.